 Regardless of whether a state (publicly) consents to the use of foreign military force inside its territory, it is morally important for such force to be used for a purpose that is ‘essentially defensive’ (of self or others).
 When a new international order was founded after World War Two, states joining the UN committed to a default posture of non-aggression as a means of preserving worldwide peace and stability.
 An armed drone, like any other instrument of violence, can be used for either aggressive or defensive purposes.
 However, the relative ease with which it can sometimes be used, compared to other methods of violence, carries a risk that drone-using states will be tempted toward pursuing purposes that are advantageous but essentially non-defensive.
 A concern commonly expressed over the past two decades has been that, because some armed drones can be controlled from a location far away from a strike zone, force can now be resorted to more easily because the downside risks seem to be lower.
 This capacity, increasingly available to more states, could in turn underpin an unjust increase in the frequency of decisions to use force as a means of problem-solving in world affairs.

-That increase would be unjust, specifically, if armed drones were used in ways that undermine the post-war principle of non-aggression.
+That increase would be unjust, specifically, if armed drones were used in ways that undermine the principle of non-aggression in international relations established in the 1945 UN Charter.
 Regarding the differentiation of aggressiveness and defensiveness, debate tends to centre on the permissibility of force used in ‘pre-emptive’ self-defence and on the definition of ‘imminent’ threats.
-A restrictive view (based on strict adherence to the UN Charter) is that imminence is immaterial because a state’s right of self-defence may only be invoked and acted upon ‘if an armed attack occurs’.
+A restrictive view (based on strict adherence to the Charter) is that imminence is immaterial because a state’s right of self-defence may only be invoked and acted upon ‘if an armed attack occurs’.
 A more permissive and widely-accepted view (based on customary international law) is that the right of self-defence may also be exercised against a real and imminent threat when the necessity of that self-defence is ‘instant, overwhelming, and leaving no choice of means and no moment of deliberation’.
 Beyond that, some authors have argued that force may be used even when uncertainty remains about when and where a feared attack might occur, but one concern with this approach is that ‘preventive’ war could be difficult in practice to distinguish from outright aggression.

 When using armed drones against terrorists in foreign locations, the US government has defined ‘imminence’ extremely broadly, representing Al Qaeda and affiliated organizations as ‘perpetual imminent threats’.
 However, this has been criticised as stretching the concept of imminence ‘beyond recognition’.
 As Warren and Bode have argued, the US definition ‘disassociates imminence from its common, temporal understanding of immediacy’ and, when force is used accordingly, such force is made ‘clearly preventive in nature’.
 The undesirable consequence of an expansive interpretation of ‘imminence’ might be that it has a damaging influence on the international rule-based order.
 If that order requires confidence in a meaningful distinction between defensiveness and aggressiveness, a drone-using state should be sensitive to international concerns about the relative ease with which armed drones can sometimes be used.
 As a matter of prospective moral responsibility to other states, it should therefore use drones for purposes that are more easily recognised as being essentially defensive, and this is best achieved by first defining ‘imminence’ narrowly rather than broadly.